vueuse/vueuse/docs/Contributing.md

 ## Code Style

 Don't worry about the code style as long as you install the dev dependencies.
-Git hooks will format and fix them for you on commiting.
+Git hooks will format and fix them for you on committing.

 ## Development

-We use Storybook for rapid developmenting and documenting.
+We use Storybook for rapid development and documenting.
 You can start it locally by

 ```bash
 npm run storybook